Rudolf von Sebottendorf: Occult and mystical influences

 Glauer was introduced to occultism and esoteric concerns when he was living in Bursa, Turkey.
 His wealthy host, Hussein Pasha, was a Sufi and interested in such matters; it was around this time that Glauer saw the Mevlevi Order and visited the Great Pyramid of Giza in July 1900.
 At Bursa, Glauer became acquainted with the Termudi family, who were Jews from Thessaloniki.
 The Termudi family were involved in banking and the silk trade.
 They were also Freemasons, belonging to a lodge affiliated to the Rite of Memphis-Misraim.
 This network of lodges was closely connected to the Committee of Union and Progress (which later joined the Young Turks).
 The patriarch of the Termudi family initiated Glauer into the lodge and when Termudi died, he bequeathed his library of occult, Kabbalistic, Rosicrucian and Sufi texts to Glauer.

 One of the books that Glauer inherited from Termudi featured a note from Hussein Pasha, which piqued his interest in the Sufi Bektashi Order, in regards to their alchemical and numerological practices.
 Speculations say he might have converted to Islam with Sufi-orientation, although the evidence (from his own semi-autobiographical writings) is rather tenuous on this point.
 In his autobiographical novel, The Rosicrucian Talisman (Der Talisman des Rosenkreuzers), Sebottendorff distinguishes between Sufi-influenced Turkish Masonry and conventional Masonry.

-By about 1912 he became convinced that he had discovered what he called "the key to spiritual realization", described by a later historian as "a set of numerological meditation exercises that bear little resemblance to either Sufism or Masonry" (Sedgwick 2004: 66).
+By about 1912 he became convinced that he had discovered what he called "the key to spiritual realization", described by a later historian as "a set of numerological meditation exercises that bear little resemblance to either Sufism or Masonry".